wescast27/Wesley-Castillo/Portfolio/Data Warehousing Project/README.md

 <hr>

 ## Extract, Transform, and Load the Data Mart
-Using SSIS and Visual Studio, data is transferred from the Comedy Club DB and into the created Comedy Club DM
+Using SSIS and Visual Studio, data is transferred from the Comedy Club DB and into the created Comedy Club DM.

 <br>
 <i>To be updated shortly as the project continues!<i>